bridgecrew-perf7/LDOS--Deployment/02 Pre-flight/preflight.md

 ## <font color='red'>Preflight - Hardware</font>
-The following playbooks configure the cluster nodes and installs k8s-18.10 using kubespray 2.14.
+The following playbooks configure the cluster nodes and installs k8s-18.10 using kubespray-2.14.

 Prerequisites for the CentOS7 machines:
 * A public key generated on your Ansible Controller
+* Key copied to hosts
 * SSH passwordless access on Nodes with root permissions

 The following playbooks are run: